Ugo Humbert: 2022: ATP Cup, Wimbledon third round, seventh Challenger

 Humbert began his grass-court season at the BOSS Open in Stuttgart, Germany.
 Seeded eighth, he lost in the first round to compatriot Arthur Rinderknech.
 As the defending champion at the Halle Open, he was defeated in the second round by fifth seed and eventual champion, Hubert Hurkacz.
 Due to Humbert failing to defend the title in Halle, his ranking fell from 50 to out of the top 100 at No. 103.

 In Eastbourne, he was ousted from the tournament in the first round by qualifier Thiago Monteiro.
-Ranked No. 112 at Wimbledon, Humbert started off by beating Tomás Martín Etcheverry in the first round in 5 sets.
-In the second round, he upset World No. 6 and 3rd seed, Casper Ruud, despite turning up to the match without any racquets.
-He lost in the third round to World No. 58, David Goffin, in four sets.
+Ranked No. 112 at Wimbledon, Humbert started off by beating Tomás Martín Etcheverry in the first round in five sets.
+In the second round, he upset world No. 6 and third seed, Casper Ruud, despite turning up to the match without any racquets.
+He lost in the third round to world No. 58, David Goffin, in four sets.
 He ended up his grass-court season playing in the 2022 Hall of Fame Open losing in the first round to Peter Gojowczyk.

 As a result of poor form, several early rounds losses and not being able to get points at Wimbledon, his ranking plummeted out of the top 150 to No. 157 on 18 July 2022.

 In July and August, he reached three consecutive semifinals and a quarterfinal in Challengers and improved his ranking by close to 20 positions up to No. 138 on 29 August 2022.
 Following a first round exit at the US Open, in a tough five-setter loss against compatriot Bonzi, he won his seventh Challenger title at the 2022 Open de Rennes defeating wildcard Dominic Thiem and climbed close to 30 positions up to No. 110 on 19 September 2022.
 After a run to another Challenger semifinal at the 2022 Saint-Tropez Open, Humbert re-entered the top 100 on 17 October 2022.

-He received a wildcard for the qualifying competition in his home tournament, the 2022 Rolex Paris Masters.
+He received a wildcard for the qualifying competition in his home tournament, the Paris Masters.